Root Game Review

 |

 Appearances can be deceptive.
-Root, for instance, with its smiling, saucer-eyed woodland animals, looks like it might be a nice, gentle game of woodland chicanery, but it’s actually one of the most grimily-satisfying anything-goes free-for-alls since Kemet.
+Root, for instance, with its smiling, saucer-eyed woodland animals, looks like it might be a nice, gentle game of woodland chicanery, but it’s actually one of the most grimily satisfying anything-goes free-for-alls since Kemet.

-Root’s influences are obvious: equal parts Redwall and the latter stages of the Vietnam War.
+Root’s influences are obvious: equal parts Redwall, and the latter stages of the Vietnam War.
 It’s a salutary lesson in the futility of empire-building, a brutish quagmire which is only won on points, never by knockout.
 And no matter how cute it seems, it’s a game of slaughter in shades of grey.

 Each side battles for control of forest clearings in a totally distinct fashion with nothing more than a few tokens, a deck of cards in four suits and a fistful of meeples representing bloodthirsty forest creatures.
 What ensues is constant struggle that rewards daring play and makes a mockery of turtling.

 True asymmetry is extremely hard to get right, but Root manages it with style.
 The four factions feel so genuinely different it actually becomes pretty hard to teach the game, because little beyond the core concepts are shared.
 So different are the sides that it practically feels like you’re playing a different game with each – and they’re all rewarding.
-While it does mean that significant rules errors are easy to commit at first, once it comes together it’s a remarkably subtle experience among four players who all know what they’re doing, despite its whimsical exterior and Kyle Ferrin’s gorgeous, idiosyncratic art.
+While it does mean that significant rule errors are easy to commit at first, once it comes together it’s a remarkably subtle experience among four players who all know what they’re doing, despite its whimsical exterior and Kyle Ferrin’s gorgeous, idiosyncratic art.
 In fact, it’s no stretch to say that the designers could reskin the game in mid-noughties desert camo and set it in Fallujah without any mechanical changes whatsoever.

 As well as vicious, though, Root is quick.
 Your first playthrough might take two hours, but once everyone is familiar, each game is played to a brisk 30 points and done in around an hour.
 And because it’s such a feast of strategy, you’ll want to play it several times in a row.